-- notify-delay See the description of notify-delay in Section 6.2.16.15. - pubkey In BIND 8, this option was intended for specifying a public zone key for verification of signatures in DNSSEC signed zones when they are loaded from disk.
+notify-to-soa See the description of notify-to-soa in Section 6.2.16.1.

+- pubkey In BIND 8, this option was intended for specifying a public zone key for verification of signatures in DNSSEC signed zones when they are loaded from disk.
 BIND 9 does not verify signatures on load and ignores the option. - zone-statistics If yes, the server will keep statistical information for this zone, which can be dumped to the statistics-file defined in the server options.